Guidance on Microsoft Test Manager usage

 |Test execution capability||Web-based test features||Client-based Microsoft Test Manager|

 |Bulk mark tests without opening in Test Runner|

 |Pass or fail tests or test steps using Test Runner|

 |Pause and resume tests|

 |Capture screenshots, image action log, and screen recording during test execution|

 |Assign a Build for the test run|

 |Assign test settings|

-* The web-based Test Runner currently does not support Action Recording (fast-forward test steps) or Advanced Data collection (code coverage, IntelliTrace, and test impact) during your tests.
-You can use the Microsoft Test Runner client, launched from the Test hub, for these requirements.
+The test runners offered through the web-based hub does not support Action Recording (fast-forward test steps), Advanced Data collection (code coverage, IntelliTrace, and test impact) during your tests and Connecting to a machine in an environment.
+These 3 capabilities were not leveraged by our customers much and hence not being taken forward.
+You may however use the Microsoft Test Runner client, launched from Azure Test Plans or the Test hub in TFS, for these requirements if really required.

 You can easily track your manual testing results using your chosen light-weight chart types, and pin them to your dashboard to quickly analyze the test results.
-View test case result history across test suites and test plans easily by using the right-hand pane in the Test plans tab of the Test hub.
+View test case result history across test suites and test plans easily by using the right-hand pane in the Test plans page of Azure Test Plans or the Test hub in TFS.
 You can also select a retention policy to specify how long you want to keep your manual testing results.